Harvey-OS/web/docs/community.md

-Now Harvey has many people around its community, looking, experimenting, testing... but in order to set main lines and goals, there is a bunch of people in what we usual call "core team" making decisions, improving the system, testing and resolving problems across all the source.
+Now Harvey has many people around its community, looking, experimenting, testing... but in order to set main lines and goals, there is a bunch of people in what we usually call "core team" making decisions, improving the system, testing and resolving problems across all the source.
-That doesn't mean you couldn't help us, through Gerrit you can submit patches, new programs or improvements that we will review and possibly accept.
+That doesn't mean you couldn't help us, through Github [pull-request](https://help.github.com/articles/using-pull-requests/) method you can submit patches, new programs or improvements that we will review and possibly accept.
 Every hand is welcome.